Krišovská Liesková

 Krišovská Liesková (/sk/; Mokcsamogyorós) or Mokcsamogyorós is a village and municipality in Michalovce District in the Kosice Region of eastern Slovakia.

 History

 In historical records the village was first mentioned in 1321.
 Before the establishment of independent Czechoslovakia in 1918, it was part of Ung County within the Kingdom of Hungary.
 Mokcsamogyorós was formed by the unification of the villages Mokcsakerész and Ungmogyorós.

-Geography

-The village lies at an altitude of 112 metres and covers an area of 15.39 km2 (2020-06-30/-07-01).

-According to the census in 2011 it had 903 inhabitants of which 733 was Hungarian and 103 Slovak.
+Population